Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 #### 1. Update Retail Data Simulator Job

-Data Simulator Job (RetailDataSimulator.py) is a python application which generates the simulated retail sales data and writes it to Blob Storage
+Data Simulator Job (RetailDataSimulator.py) is a python application which generates the simulated retail sales data and writes it to Blob Storage.
+This job is run/scheduled in the pipeline *RetailDataSimulatorPipeline*.
+Pipeline explanation and steps to create them are covered in step 8.
   - Go to the folder **"Scripts\Data Simulator Job"** inside the downloaded GIT repo
   - Open the file **RetailDataSimulator.py** in text editor
   - Provide following parameters on line **36** and **37** which we have recorded in table under Step 3:
     - storage_account_name = "\<Storage-Account-Name>"
     - storage_account_key = "\<Storage-Account-Primary-Access-Key>"
   - Save the file and close it